Skip to content

 • Path routing rules.

-• Whether admin and public interfaces share a listener.
+• Whether admin and public listeners share a listener (they shouldn’t - they’re separate [admin] / [public_api] sections).

 • Whether /admin is intentionally restricted.